 Additional interests: Neuropsychological changes with age and difference s in emotional regulation strategies.

-Research interests: Investigating links between social support exchanges and physiological health; Pathways through which engaging in multiple healthy behaviors influences health
+Current Research Interest: Investigating links between social support exchanges and physiological health; Pathways through which engaging in multiple healthy behaviors influences health

 Some Former Lab Members